Resolving Disputes Over Fiduciary Misconduct

 If you believe the person responsible for managing your loved one’s estate is not fulfilling his or her duties or is committing estate fraud, seek legal counsel.
 If you are the one being accused of fiduciary misconduct, we can also represent you.
 We can provide the information necessary for the opposing side to understand the true circumstances and to help shield you from personal liability.

-Contact our Concord breach of duty attorneys at 925-852-6014 to discuss your legal needs in a free consultation.
-When you are dealing with complex estate administration matters, it's important to have an experienced and knowledgeable attorney by your side.
+Contact our Concord estate litigation attorneys at 925-852-6014 to discuss your legal needs in a consultation.
+When you are dealing with complex estate administration matters, it’s important to have an experienced and knowledgeable attorney by your side.

 At the Mullin Law Firm, we can represent parties on either side of a breach of duty allegation.
 Some examples of breach of duty on behalf of a trustee or executor include: